lquvatexas/dlgfa/README.md

 # dlgfa

 We compared DLGFA with VAE[1],CVAE[2],oi-VAE[3],and GFA[4].
-To further check and validate how well the disentanglement is achieved, we propose to visualize the W matrix in our original submission.
-We now also propose to quantitatively compare the MSE (mean squared error) on the test data with alternative methods.
-I
+To further check and validate how well the disentanglement is achieved, we propose to visualize the W matrix and quantitatively compare the MSE (mean squared error) on the test data with alternative methods.